objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/explained/index.markdown

 #### Global filters
  The framework defines scope and order for how the filters are called.
 Global scope is last in the order, but gets called for every action.
 That's why framework adds the HandleError filter to the Global Filter collection.
-It doesnot stop you add the filter at action or controller levels.
+It doesnot stop you to add the filter at action or at controller levels.

 #### Error View
  The framework generates very basic view.
 It has access to HandleErrorInfo.
 Using the model, you can get Exception that is being handled, and the action/controller that caused the exception.